-The employee or unpaid intern should make the YMCA aware of his/her need for an accommodation.
-The YMCA will work with each individual to define their job- related needs and to try to accommodate those needs.
-Employees and unpaid interns may not refuse to work alongside co-workers who have disabilities.\
+The employee or unpaid intern should notify the YMCA of his/her need for an accommodation by contacting a member of the Human Resources Department.
+The YMCA will engage in an interactive dialogue with the individual to determine the precise limitations of his/her disability and explore potential reasonable accommodations that could overcome those limitations.
+Employees and unpaid interns may not refuse to work alongside co-workers who have disabilities.